Topographic texture for header 2000x200px

 What is Educational Studies

-The Educational Studies program at Thomas College Lunder School of Education is a dynamic, interdisciplinary major that explores how people learn and how education systems influence society.
+The Educational Studies program is a dynamic, interdisciplinary major that explores how people learn and how education systems influence society.
 Unlike teacher certification tracks, this program is designed for students who are passionate about education but envision a career path beyond the traditional PK–12 classroom.

 Students will study educational theory, policy, diversity, and learning sciences to prepare for careers in: